InOutLake/backend_web_develpmen_academyitt_/flask_labs/README.md

-Make sure to install all the libraries from Requirements.txt
+Make sure to install all the libraries from requirements.txt